 1. ADAS Airline

-A Proposal for a Second Tier Airline within the Republic of Zimbabwe for African Domestic Air Services (Pvt) Ltd.
+A Proposal for a Second Tier Airline within the Republic of Zimbabwe for African Domestic Air Services (Pvt) Ltd and Florafox inc.

 African Domestic Air Service (Pvt) Ltd. has been in the development stage for two years.
 This period has been mainly research and negotiations.
 ADAS has placed a considerable amount of emphasis on the economics, market research and costing of a 2nd Tier air service.